magelanLab/readmegen/README.md

 For example:
 ```
-readmegen --from 1.12.0 --to 1.13.0 --release 1.13.0 --break *Changelog*
+readmegen --from 1.12.0 --to 1.13.0 --release 1.13.0 --break #Changelog
 ```

-This tells the script to generate a changelod update named `1.13.0` and that it should scan the log since tag `1.12.0` up to `1.13.0`.
+This tells the script to generate a changelog update named `1.13.0` and that it should scan the log since tag `1.12.0` up to `1.13.0`.
 No earlier (or latter) commits will be taken into consideration.
-ReadmeGen will inject the generated log *after* the `*Changelog*` line.
+ReadmeGen will create a `CHANGELOG.md file and inject the generated log *after* the `#Changelog` line.

 If you want to generate the changelog from a specific tag (or commit checksum) up to the latest commit (`HEAD`) just omit the `--to` argument:
 ```
-readmegen --from a04cf99 --release 1.13.0 --break *Changelog*
+readmegen --from a04cf99 --release 1.13.0 --break #Changelog
 ```

 You can also specify the breakpoint in the `readmegen.yml` config file so the command will be even cleaner: